-Milos is one of the Cycladic islands of Greece, and is located almost halfway between Athens and Crete in the Aegean sea.
-With around 5000 permanent inhabitants, and an area of 160,000 square kilometres, it has something of a laid back feel.
+Milos is one of the Cycladic islands of Greece.
+It is located almost halfway between Athens and Crete in the Aegean sea.

 You won't see tour buses crammed with photo-snappers on their conveyor-belt tour of Europe.
-Instead, Milos attracts people with a spirit adventurous enough to organise their own flights, ferries and accommodation.
+Instead, the Greek island of Milos attracts people with a spirit adventurous enough to organise their own flights, ferries and accommodation.

 It's popular with couples and young families, and the total absence of nightclubs pumping out loud music is a welcome relief.

-In short, Milos is the perfect destination for a nice, relaxing holiday.
+In short, Milos is the perfect destination for a relaxing holiday, while offering plenty of options for exploration.
 That's why I liked it!